 On the opposite side of the lake, sitting below Mount Grinnell, is Redrock Falls.

 At just over 2 miles hikers will reach an unmarked split in the trail.
 Walking a short distance along the left fork will lead you down to the lower falls.

 Redrock Falls is actually a series of cascades, and in my opinion, one of the more impressive waterfalls in Glacier National Park.
 Upon arrival at the lower falls you’ll notice several small side trails, or social trails, that lead to various vantage points that offer views of the lower and upper falls.
 It’s well worth the relatively easy scramble if you’re looking for some great photographic opportunities.

-After returning back to the main trail you can continue for a short distance to view the highest falls in the series, with Swiftcurrent Mountain providing for the perfect scenic backdrop.
+After returning back to the main trail you'll have the option of continuing for a short distance to view the highest falls in the series, with Swiftcurrent Mountain providing for the perfect scenic backdrop.

 The hike to Redrock Falls is an outstanding hike.
 Since it's relatively short and relatively flat, this is an excellent choice for the entire family.
 If you still have the energy and wish to explore more of the terrain in this area of the park, you can continue your hike to visit Bullhead Lake further up the valley.
 This would add another 3 miles and only a hundred feet of climbing to your overall hike.